 A GEP aims to promote gender equality through institutional cultural change.
-It is public organizations that have faced this task since 2022.
-Five content areas that can serve as guidance for companies are proposed by the EC for the GEP: these relate to opportunities for action in work-life balance and organizational culture, gender balance in leadership and decision-making, and in recruiting and career progression.
+It is public organizations that face this task since 2022.
+Five content areas that can serve as guidance for companies are proposed by the EC for the GEP: these relate to taking action in work-life balance and organizational culture, gender balance in leadership and decision-making, and in recruiting and career progression.
 Likewise, measures are recommended to integrate the gender dimension into research and teaching, just as steps are to be taken to prevent gender-based violence and sexual harassment.

 However, there are also elements of the GEP that are specified in order to secure it structurally in the organization.
-There must be sufficient resources (financial, human) for implementation, there must be ongoing monitoring of the indicators developed combined with annual reports, and staff and decision-makers must receive training on equality and gender bias.
-Finally, the GEP constitutes a document signed by the management and must be published on the organization’s website.
+There must be sufficient resources (financial, human) for implementation, there must be ongoing monitoring of the indicators developed and combined with annual reports, and staff and decision-makers must receive training on equality and gender bias.
+Finally, the GEP must be signed by the management and must be published on the organization’s website.

 In participatory processes MOVES supports organizations in developing an equality plan.
 Learn more.